What are disc injuries?

 Disc injuries are a common condition affecting the spinal discs, which are the soft and cushion-like structures located between each vertebra in the spine.

-What are the causes of disc injuries?
+What causes disc injuries?

 The leading cause of disc injuries is wear and tear on the discs over time, which leads to degeneration.
 Disc injuries can also be caused by sudden trauma resulting from a fall or car accident.

-What are the symptoms of disc injuries?
+What are symptoms of disc injuries?

-Symptoms of disc injuries will vary on the severity, location, and nature of the injury, but common symptoms can include pain, numbness, weakness or tingling in the affected areas.
 In more severe cases, disc injuries can also lead to a condition call sciatica, which is when the sciatic nerve becomes compressed and causes pain which radiates down the leg.

 Diagnosing a disc injury typically involves a physical exam and imaging tests like an MRI or CT scan.
 Sometimes, your healthcare provider may order nerves tests to assess the extent of nerve damage potentially present in the affected area.